Kendall Jenner Wears See-Through Top With No Bra That Reveals Her Breasts Covered With Star Pasties

 Hadid, on the other hand, wore a short black dress that revealed her long legs and covered up with a fur coat.

-Both Kendall and Gigi also took to social media to express their support for the Women’s Marches around the world that protested Donald Trump’s inauguration.
+Both Kendall Jenner and Gigi Hadid also took to social media to express their support for the Women’s Marches around the world that protested Donald Trump’s inauguration.
 Many women feel that electing Trump means that their rights will not equal to men’s.

 i wish i could have been a part of this amazing history. beyond proud.